 8326

-Statement on Juneteenth from the 黑料门DEI Taskforce /2022/06/statement-on-juneteenth-from-the-homerise-dei-taskforce/ Fri, 17 Jun 2022 15:43:02 +0000 /?p=8318 Statement on Juneteenth from the 黑料门DEI Taskforce Juneteenth serves as a symbolic milestone on our journey toward a perfect union; celebrations at churches, parks, parades, and barbecues, are filled […]
+Statement on Juneteenth from the 黑料门DEI Taskforce /2022/06/statement-on-juneteenth-from-the-homerise-dei-taskforce/ Fri, 17 Jun 2022 15:43:02 +0000 /?p=8318 Statement on Juneteenth from the 黑料门DEI Taskforce Juneteenth serves as a symbolic milestone on our journey toward a perfect union; celebrations at churches, parks, parades, and barbecues, are filled with sounds of Marvin Gaye, The Temptations, Miles Davis, and many more as the communities come together to celebrate the enduring promise of our country; […]

 The post Statement on Juneteenth from the 黑料门DEI Taskforce appeared first on HomeRise.